-The Rt.
-Rev. George Sumner will lead an esteemed group of teacher/ theologians in addressing many of the hardest questions of the faith in a course entitled, "A Guide for the Perplexed".
-Students will login at their convenience to watch a series of ten lectures, followed by opportunities to converse with members of the learning community via chatroom.
-Instructors will tackle questions such as "Why do bad things happen to good people?" and "Why would God want the death of His Son?"; concepts to truly challenge the minds of those who want to better understand the faith.
-The class begins after Labor Day and runs for 20 weeks.
+We are developing a library of recorded classes which can be made available to students who are unable to come to St. Matthew's Cathedral for course instruction.
+One example is our course entitled, "Guide for the Perplexed" in which an esteemed group of teacher/theologians address many of the hardest questions of the faith such as "Why do bad things happen to good people?" and "Why would God want the death of His Son?"; concepts to truly challenge the minds of those who want to better understand the faith.
+Contact the Dean at ihylden@edod.org for more information about recorded classes.